 Rural Integrated National Transit Database (iNTD)

-The Integrated National Transit Database (iNTD) is part of the Florida Transit Information System, developed by Florida International University for Florida DOT.
-The iNTD integrates multiple years of NTD data and includes performance measures at different aggregate levels.
-It allows users to quickly and easily retrieve and analyze data.
+The Integrated National Transit Database (iNTD) is part of the Florida Transit Information System, developed by Florida International University for Florida DOT. iNTD compiles multiple years of NTD data and includes performance measures at different aggregate levels.
+It allows users to easily retrieve and analyze data.

 National RTAP worked with FIU to develop a Rural iNTD Module similar to the existing Urban Module.
 This project integrates rural data from 2007 to 2017.
 The data are updated on a regular basis.

 The system was developed to help rural transit providers, state DOTs, and researchers quickly select NTD data and variables for Section 5311 recipients and subrecipients.
 Performance measures relevant to rural systems are included in the module.
 Users can run standard reports, view NTD forms, or select their own variables.

 To access to the Rural iNTD system, Register Here and then enter your password on the Rural iNTD login page.
 (To log in for the Urban iNTD, click here.)
 For information about the National Transit Database, click here.